JailBreak-PT/Scripts-Provirtualzone/migration_scripts/README_PostCutover_Network_Sanity.md

 # PostCutover\_Network\_Sanity.ps1

-A robust, safe, and automated PowerShell script to clean Windows VMs after migrating off VMware to Hyper-V, Proxmox, or another hypervisor.
+A robust, safe, and automated PowerShell script to clean Windows Guest OS VMs after migrating off VMware to Hyper-V, Proxmox, or another hypervisor.

   - **Runs all cleanup tasks by default** (no parameters needed).
   - **Performs a pre-scan** and exits if the system is already clean.